magiwanders/Nand2Tetris-Hack-Computer-JS-Reimplementation/README.md

 - Implement simple assembler so that assembly code can be directly input into the webpage.
 - Improve graphic design (virtually non-existant right now).
 - Create a keyboard buffer layer.
+- Add checks to number inputs.
+- Add BENCHMARK (measuring if actual frame time is lower than requested)

 Feel free to fork or contribute!